Ready to try plant-based? Do these 5 things first!

 Challenging the food police is about bringing awareness to that little voice inside you that enforces food rules.
 After you’re aware of it, you can replace it with positive, supportive self-talk.

 The rules of the food police are almost always black-and-white, rigid, and not factual.
 Some examples: “bread will make me fat”, “eating after 6pm causes weight gain”, “I can’t have a snack unless I exercise”.
 The food police keeps you at war with your body.
+You might internalize these rules from past experiences, conversations about dieting when you were growing up, or from the rules of popular diets.

 Replace the food police with supportive self-talk like, “I’m feeling sensations of hunger, so I better have a snack”, or “bread is one of my favorite foods, and when I give myself permission to enjoy it I am usually satisfied after one or two slices.”